 - Crime Rate: Safer than 83% of Seattle neighborhoods

-Bordered by WA-522 and offering quick access to downtown via I-5, Wedgwood is the perfect Seattle neighborhood for those commuting to top Seattle employers like Amazon and Starbucks—and those who want to enjoy Downtown Seattle’s nightlife or outdoor rec opportunities like the Pontiac Bay and Matthews Beach Park.
+Bordered by WA-522 and offering quick access to downtown via I-5, Wedgwood is the perfect neighborhood for those commuting to top Seattle employers like Amazon and Starbucks—and those who want to enjoy Downtown Seattle’s nightlife or outdoor recreation opportunities like Pontiac Bay or Matthews Beach Park.
 The area also offers a wide range of affordable single-family homes and bungalows in styles like Craftsman and American Foursquare, as well as large yards and safe streets.
-Parents can send their kids to some of the best schools in Seattle, like Wedgwood Elementary, Thornton Creek Elementary, and Decatur Elementary for K-6, and University Prep for grades 6-12.
+Parents can send their kids to great schools in Seattle like Wedgwood Elementary, Thornton Creek Elementary, and Decatur Elementary for K-5, or University Prep for grades 6-12.
+Plus, Wedgwood is just a 10-minute drive from the University of Washington for those looking to pursue higher education!

 Things to Do in Wedgwood